- Published on

 default-root-container-orientation = 'auto'

-# Mouse follows focus when focus changes
+# Mouse follows focus

 on-focused-monitor-changed = ['move-mouse monitor-lazy-center']

-# Sketchybar integration - instant updates on workspace changes
+# Sketchybar integration : instant workspace updates

 exec-on-workspace-change = ['/Users/zion/.local/bin/sketchybar-aerospace-update']

-# Gaps between windows (in pixels)
+# Gaps between windows

 [gaps]